 Short Sale vs Foreclosure: The Complete Guide

-In May of this year, the United States experienced a sharp increase in foreclosures, with 35,196 filings - a 7% increase from the previous month and a 14% year-over-year increase.
+For the past few years, the United States has experienced a sharp increase in foreclosures.
+In fact, July 2025 showed the steepest annual increase in years, and the first six months of 2025 have shown a significant year-over-year jump in foreclosure filings.
 This spike is primarily tied to the unclogging of distressed properties' pipeline as Covid-related moratoriums have been lifted.
-As real estate prices soared over the last four years, many homeowners purchased homes at the peak of their qualifying range.
-As prices begin to soften, many could find themselves underwater and unable to sell unless they can do so with a short sale.
+As real estate prices soared over the past several years, many homeowners purchased homes at the peak of their qualifying range.
+As prices begin to soften, many people could find themselves underwater and unable to sell unless they can do so with a short sale.
 This scenario makes the topic of a short sale vs foreclosure extremely pertinent for homeowners.

 Understanding Short Sale